Puerto Rico at the Olympics

 Puerto Rico first participated at the Olympic Games in 1948, and has sent athletes to compete in every Summer Olympic Games since then.
 Puerto Rico has also participated in the Winter Olympic Games since 1984, but did not participate in the Games of 2006, 2010, and 2014.

-Puerto Rican athletes have won a total of ten medals.
-Six medals were won in boxing, two in track and field, one in tennis, and one in wrestling.
+Puerto Rican athletes have won a total of twelve medals.
+Six medals were won in boxing, three in track and field, one in tennis, and two in wrestling.

-The Puerto Rican national baseball team won a bronze medal at the 1988 Summer Olympic Games in Seoul, South Korea.
-However, that medal is not counted among Puerto Rico's Olympic medals totals as baseball was an exhibition sport during those games.
+The Puerto Rican national baseball team won a bronze medal at the 1988 Summer Olympic Games in Seoul, South Korea, but that medal is not counted among Puerto Rico's Olympic medals totals as baseball was an exhibition sport during those Games.

 The Puerto Rico Olympic Committee was created in 1948 and recognized by the International Olympic Committee that same year.
-"La Borinqueña" (not the U.S. national anthem) is played when Puerto Rican competitors win Olympic medals.
+"La Borinqueña" (not the U.S. national anthem) is played when Puerto Rican competitors win Olympic gold medals.